-Kate Brown was born in Torrejón de Ardoz, Spain, on June 21, 1960.
-After spending most of her childhood in Minnesota, Brown earned a Bachelor of Arts degree in Environmental Conservation with a Certificate in Women’s Studies from the University of Colorado at Boulder.
+After spending most of her childhood in Minnesota, Governor Kate Brown earned a Bachelor of Arts degree in Environmental Conservation with a Certificate in Women’s Studies from the University of Colorado at Boulder.
 She earned her law degree and Certificate in Environmental Law from the Northwestern School of Law at Lewis & Clark College in Portland.

-In 2008, Brown was elected Oregon’s 24th secretary of state and, in 2012, she was reelected.
-As secretary of state, she created Business Xpress, an online portal to provide resources for starting, expanding, operating or relocating businesses in Oregon.
-Brown also worked to modernize and streamline the state’s voting and voter registration processes, including the country’s first automatic voter registration system.
+In 2008, Brown was elected as Oregon’s 24th secretary of state, serving two terms.
+As secretary of state, she created Business Xpress, an online portal to provide resources for starting, expanding, operating, or relocating businesses in Oregon.
+Brown also worked to modernize and expand voting access, including launching the country’s first automatic voter registration system.

-On February 18, 2015, in accordance with the Oregon Constitution, Secretary of State Brown was sworn in as Oregon’s 38th governor after Governor John Kitzhaber resigned.
-She was elected governor on November 8, 2016 to finish out Governor Kitzhaber's term, and was reelected to a second term in 2018.
+After Governor John Kitzhaber resigned in 2015, Brown was sworn in as Oregon’s 38th governor, in accordance with the Oregon Constitution.
+She was elected governor on November 8, 2016 to finish out Governor Kitzhaber’s first term and was reelected in 2018 to a second term.

 State Capitol Building, 900 Court St. NE, Suite 254, Salem 97301-4047; 503-378-3111; Fax: 503-378-8970

 Kate Brown, Portland; Democrat; appointed 2015; elected 2016; reelected 2018; term expires January 2023.

 The governor is the chief executive of Oregon.
 The Oregon Constitution charges the governor with faithfully executing the laws, making recommendations to the Legislature and transacting all necessary business of state government.